 - Counsel to five employees of a leading global cosmetics and beauty company in connection with a joint DOJ-SEC investigation of possible FCPA violations in China.

 Since 2008, Mayer Brown’s White Collar Defense practice has been recognized as a top ranked firm in Illinois by Chambers USA, with clients noting, “Their work product is excellent and they have the resources to get involved in big cases.
 They do an excellent job staying several steps ahead and they're very good working with clients.”

-For the fourth consecutive year, Mayer Brown was named to the “GIR 30,” the publication’s list of the “world’s top 30 investigations practices.”
+For the fifth consecutive year, Mayer Brown was named to the “GIR 30,” the publication’s list of the “world’s top 30 investigations practices.”

 Named “Transatlantic Investigations Team of the Year” at Legal Week’s Transatlantic Legal Awards 2019.